Overview of the Examples

 - Uncoordinated maneuvers can result in uncoordinated or cross-controlled stalls or spins; use smooth control inputs and monitor coordination.

-- Increased load factor during maneuvers can cause an inadvertent stall due to higher stalling speeds; understand how load factors affect stall speed and avoid abrupt maneuvers at slow speeds.
+- Increased load factor during maneuvers can lead to inadvertent stalls due to higher stall speeds; understand how load factors affect stall speed and avoid abrupt maneuvers at slow speeds.

 Inadvertent Exceedance of the Critical Angle of Attack